YashwantChauhan/SDL/README.md

 ## An Intrusion Detection System based on Random Forest Classifier

 ## OVERVIEW
 A Website based Intrusion Destection System(IDS) aimed towards reducing cost of IDS for small to mid-sized businesses.
 An easily accessible and reliable tool which provides solutions to all the security needs.
+It works on the ML trained model and classifies data uploaded by the client into different categories, such as 'normal data', 'attack scenario'.
+It further gives subclassifications to attacks and provides relevant information and recommendations to deal with the problem.

 ## TECHNOLOGIES USED
 - Language : Python